iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > It does not register brisk walking properly.
 I walk with my daughter both using active 10, mine shows very little brisk walking compared with hers.
 Rubbish.<br> :date: __2021-05-15 15:25:57__

 > Doesn't always work<br> :date: __2021-05-10 20:48:27__

-> Stopped tracking.
-Worked well 1st week but now doesn't track my walking at all.
-Annoying as I walk for an hour and half each day and am interested in seeing how I'm doing<br> :date: __2021-04-26 10:47:44__